zonemaster/zonemaster/docs/public/specifications/test-zones/README.md

    practice such a name will never be in conflict with names in the public DNS tree since there no such names under public `.arpa`.
-4. If a scenario requires that the parent zone has different settings compared to other scenrios for the same test case, then the test zone name is `child.<scenario name>.<test case name>.xa`, e.g.
+4. If a scenario requires that the parent zone has different settings compared to other scenarios for the same test case, then the test zone name is `child.<scenario name>.<test case name>.xa`, e.g.
    `child.no-response-mx-query.zone09.xa`, where
    `no-response-mx-query.zone09.xa`, instead of `zone09.xa`, is the parent zone of the test zone.
-5. If a scenario requires that the grandparent zone has different settings compared to other scenrios for the same test case, then the test zone name is `child.parent.<scenario name>.<test case name>.xa`, e.g.
+5. If a scenario requires that the grandparent zone has different settings compared to other scenarios for the same test case, then the test zone name is `child.parent.<scenario name>.<test case name>.xa`, e.g.
    `child.parent.no-response-mx-query.zone09.xa`, where
-   `no-response-mx-query.zone09.xa`, instead of `zone09.xa`, is the grand parent zone of the test zone.
+   `no-response-mx-query.zone09.xa`, instead of `zone09.xa`, is the grandparent zone of the test zone.

 ### Data outside the test zones

-If a scenario requries that a certain name is outside its own zone, it should be stored within the `.xb` TLD (also a non-existing TLD) using the same name structure as under `.xa`, i.e. names for a scenario should be stored under `<scenario name>.<test case name>.xb`, e.g. `no-mx-arpa.zone09.xb`.
+If a scenario requires that a certain name is outside its own zone, it should be stored within the `.xb` TLD (also a non-existing TLD) using the same name structure as under `.xa`, i.e. names for a scenario should be stored under `<scenario name>.<test case name>.xb`, e.g. `no-mx-arpa.zone09.xb`.
 If required